DeSantis picks 2nd Miami appeals judge for Supreme Court

-MIAMI (AP) — Republican Gov. Ron DeSantis has chosen a second Miami appeals court judge for a seat on the Florida Supreme Court.
+MIAMI (AP) — Republican Gov. Ron DeSantis on Monday chose a second Miami appeals judge for a seat on the Florida Supreme Court, continuing to move the state’s highest court in a more conservative direction.

 DeSantis announced Monday that Robert Luck is his latest choice.
-Luck, a former Miami federal prosecutor and circuit court judge, currently serves on the 3rd District Court of Appeal.
+Luck, 39, a former Miami federal prosecutor and circuit court judge, most recently served on the 3rd District Court of Appeal.

 DeSantis last week picked another judge on that court, Barbara Lagoa, for the Supreme Court.